-She received the Bachelor of Music from Samford University, the Master of Music from Baylor University, and the Master of Divinity from George W. Truett Theological Seminary.
 Her research interests include studies of evangelical worship, sacramental theology, and the interlacing of music and theology.
-Her dissertation work explores the sacramental potential of modern worship music practices in renewalist evangelical contexts.
+In particular, her work explores the sacramental potential of modern worship music practices in renewalist and other evangelical contexts.
+Emily is a member of the North American Academy of Liturgy and participates in their working seminar on Contemporary and Alternative Worship.

-An ordained minister, Emily is deeply committed to the corporate worship life of the church and has maintained an active role in various music ministries, serving congregations in Alabama, Texas, and California.
+An ordained minister, Emily is deeply committed to the corporate worship life of the church and has maintained an active role in various worship ministries, having served congregations on staff in Alabama, Texas, and California.
 She understands her academic vocation as further service to her call, as she seeks to form students who will lead Christ’s church to worship with godly wisdom and Spirit-led imagination.

-Emily is married to Matt, a congregational minister and hospital chaplain who is pursuing the Doctor of Ministry at Emory University’s Candler School of Theology.
-They are the proud parents of three fur-babies, Lily, Daisy, and O’Henry, who occupy much of their free time.
+Emily is married to Matt, a minister.
+They are the proud parents to three children, who occupy much of their free time.

 Degrees and Certifications